 I initially focused on sports nutrition and, in the first few years, I combined this with personal training to work one-to-one with clients.
 This ongoing access to clients (together with their trials, tribulations and their results) was invaluable and allowed me to determine what truly worked.
 While initially hit-and-miss with my results, I soon got into my stride and was happy with my growing reputation for burning fat at a rapid rate (in most clients, anyway).
 My clientele tended to be competitive athletes aiming for improved performance or busy executives wanting to burn fat, with plenty of different types inbetween.
 It was equally satisfying to get the results in both types of client, and always just as frustrating when I could not.

 My intended pathway changed in 2007 when I experienced my first ‘adrenal crash’.
 At the time, I was financially stretched from my new venture, sleeping less than I was recommending in others and engaging in some brutal training ahead of upcoming Muay Thai bouts.
-Waking up without strength one morning was the start of it.
+An injury to my ear was the ‘straw that broke the camels back’ and, the next day, I woke up weak.
 What followed was a search for answers.
 This was a search that provided more questions than answers but one thing was clear; modern medicine had no answers for me.
 It also made clear how vital the adrenal function was to well-being and supporting all organ systems.

 Once I was back on top function, I began to spot adrenal issues in others.
 This would allow ‘resistant’ clients to get the results that they previously found elusive.
 Their results made them a walking billboard for others.
 Each time I oversaw spectacular results in anyone suffering complex issues, they’d send another half-dozen people to me, each with even more complex issues.